Next-Generation Improvements in Giant Exoplanet Evolutionary and Structural Models: Improvements in Giant Exoplanets Modeling

 All models adopt the Sonora Bobcat atmospheric boundary conditions at 3.16 $Z_{\odot}$ metallicity.
 Hydrogen–helium mixtures are described with the SCvH95 EOS, while helium immiscibility is governed by the phase diagram of \citet[L0911]{Lorenzen2009, Lorenzen2011}, shifted upward by $+300$ K. This calibration was previously demonstrated to reproduce both Jupiter’s and Saturn’s effective temperatures and atmospheric helium abundances \citep{Tejada2024, Sur2025b}, and we therefore apply the same shift here.
 Neither rotation nor the presence of a dense core is considered in this set of calculations.

 The results highlight moderate, but systematic, differences between homogeneous and helium-rain cases for the Sonora Bobcat models.
 At 5 Gyr, the effective temperatures of helium-rain models differ from homogeneous models by approximately $-20$ K to $-60$ K under Ledoux convection, and by $+25$ to $+5$ K under Schwarzschild convection, from lower- to higher-mass planets, respectively.
 This contrast has not been explored previously by \citet{Fortney2004}, who considered only Schwarzschild convection and, therefore, found only a rise in effective temperature during evolution.
 The median relative error in planetary radius at this age is $\sim 1\%$ to $3\%$ for both convection criteria.
 The atmospheric helium fraction in the Ledoux models spans $Y_{\rm atm} \sim 0.16$ to $0.20$, whereas the Schwarzschild models exhibit much stronger depletion, reaching as low as $Y_{\rm atm} \sim 0.06$ at 10 Gyr.
 Note that the $3 \, M_{\rm Jup}$ planet undergoes helium rain only at much later times ($>6$ Gyr) and remains nearly adiabatic, indicating that helium rain plays a diminishing role in more massive exoplanets.
 These calculations do not attempt to fit Jupiter and exclude both fuzzy cores and inhomogeneous metal distributions, and therefore yield different atmospheric helium abundances than our previous predictions \citep{Sur2025a, Sur2025b}.
 We further note that the Ledoux models become noisy at low temperatures ($\sim 100$ K), where the $T_{\rm eff}$s are significantly extrapolated beyond the Sonora Bobcat boundary condition tables\footnote{private communication: Mark Marley \& Didier Saumon}.
+These particular models are truncated due to numerical instabilities encountered for that one model, and do not extend to the full evolution.
 Overall, we conclude that helium rain plays a significant role in the early evolutionary stages of lower-mass gas giants, altering their cooling rates, but its influence diminishes progressively for planets more massive than $\sim3\,M_{\rm Jup}$ at Solar System ages.